Who are we?

 - Ensure that we report annually to the board of trustees on progress, implementation and compliance with any funding/contracting requirements (refer no. 4 above)

 To email ANI staff, simply click on their name below.
 To read their bio simply click here.

 YEAR 7 KAURI TEAM

 FULL TIME SUPPORT STAFF

 PART TIME SUPPORT STAFF

-Modern Classrooms Equipped with Technology
+Modern Classrooms Equipped with up to date Technology

 Our Information Centre